Bryan Donkin: Civil engineering

 In the 1820s Donkin became a director of the Thames Tunnel Company, having become acquainted with Marc Brunel when he had supplied equipment for his machinery at Chatham Dockyard.
 In 1825–27 Donkin supplied pumps for removing water from the tunnel and also workmen for modifying the tunnelling shield; at one time it was even suggested that he replace Brunel as engineer.

 In 1826 he constructed a model of a landing stage proposed by Brunel for use at Liverpool.

 Donkin's works regularly supplied machinery for use in civil engineering projects, including dredging machines for the Caledonian Canal in 1816, the Prussian government in 1817, the Göta Canal (Sweden) in 1821, and the Calder and Hebble Navigation in 1824.
 Stationary steam engines were also supplied for use in the construction of the locks on the Caledonian Canal.

 As an eminent engineer, Donkin was often consulted on civil engineering matters.
 He supported Thomas Telford's 1814 proposals for a massive suspension bridge at Runcorn, and in 1821 reported along with Henry Maudslay on an iron bridge erected by Ralph Dodd at Springfield, Chelmsford.
 Thomas Telford employed Donkin in his survey of rivers in the London area for the Water Supply report, completed shortly before Telford's death.
-Donkin died in 1855 and was buried in a family plot in Nunhead Cemetery, south London.

 Other work

 In 1820 Donkin worked with Sir William Congreve on preventing the forgery of excise stamps, using a method of two-colour printing with compound printing plates.
 Working with his partner John Wilks, he produced a machine which was used for the Excise and Stamp Office and also for the East India Company at Calcutta.
 This 'Rose Engine' is now at the Science Museum, London.

 By 1847, Donkin's company had designed its first products for the emerging gas industry.
 The name Donkin has since become a generic name for certain gas valves and Bryan Donkin RMG Gas Controls Limited remains a going concern in Europe.
 AVK and Howden Blowers also continue manufacture of Bryan Donkin equipment.

-Among Donkin's other inventions were a screw-cutting and dividing machine; an instrument to measure the velocity of rotating machinery; and a counting engine.
+Among Donkin's other inventions were a screw-cutting and dividing machine; an instrument to measure the velocity of rotating machinery; and an engine to count the rotations of a machine.
 The last two received the Royal Society of Arts Prize medal.